 - Chinese for Affirmative Action also has in-language hate incident reporting guides, available here in Punjabi, Thai, and more.

-Many South Asians who first immigrated to the United States were subjected to anti-immigrant rhetoric and driven out of towns where they settled.
-After 1965, South Asians often experienced bias in the workplace including the glass ceiling and discrimination against those who had accents.
-South Asian working class immigrants who moved to urban areas also faced targeting and alienation in the 1980s.
+Like many other communities, South Asians have long experienced xenophobic rhetoric, bias, and violence.
+Many of those who first immigrated to the United States were subject to anti-immigrant rhetoric and driven out of towns where they settled.
+After 1965, South Asians increasingly experienced bias in the workplace, whether in pay inequity or social stigma for language abilitys.
+Soon after, larger communities of South Asian working class immigrants moved to urban areas, where they faced targeted alienation and violence; most of this violence was xenophobic in nature.